crisn2blink/AdventureWorks-Business-Intelligence-Dashboard/04-extended-dashboard/README.md

 This dashboard is simply an addition to the data covered in the previous dashboard (Dec/26/2010 - Jan/26/2014)

-Dates covered: Jan/1/2020 to June/30/2022
+Dates covered in this dashboard: Jan/1/2020 to June/30/2022

 The dashboard provides insights on how the company changed over the years and an updated view of its financials as well as its operations.

-- **Data Sources**: Findings/results from Part II: EDA
+- **Data Sources**: Power BI Maven Analytics course content data files

 <br>